-A few final remarks on this is this idea of community policing is important.
+A few final remarks on this is this idea that community policing is important.
 My concern is sometimes community policing gets blurred quite quickly.
 And LAPD has a model of community policing in the states that works with community engagement and things like that, but it's also run by the counterterrorism division of the Los Angeles Police Department.
-And so what does that in general mean when you're doing the engagement?
-They might be the subjectmatter experts, but there's also kind of a dynamic playing in there.
+What does that mean in general when you're doing the engagement?
+They might be the subject matter experts, but there's also kind of a dynamic playing in there.

-There was a discussion, and I think it's very important, this concept of - and the U.S. government, I think, is going to be moving on into this - away from broad-based engagement of what I used to do, which was 300 people in a mosque, talking about terrorism, towards more targeted interventions.
-I've got a kid Johnny, Johnny seems to be off the wrong path, and what's the kind of safety net we can develop around that.
+There was a discussion, and I think it's very important, this concept of-and the U.S. Government, I think, is going to be moving on into this-away from broad-based engagement of what I used to do, which was 300 people in a mosque, talking about terrorism, towards more targeted interventions.
+I've got a kid Johnny, Johnny seems to be on the wrong path, and what's the kind of safety net we can develop around that?
 And I think especially in the U.S. context, you're going to see that shift away from countering violent extremism in the broad-based sense to what they would term as terrorism prevention.

-Two final points to look at is in terms of internet radicalization - I thought the report did a very good job of this, but I want to highlight it.
+Two final points to look at is in terms of internet radicalization-I thought the report did a very good job of this, but I want to highlight it.
 Governments are relatively lazy when it comes to terrorism content on the internet.
 Content removal is actually pretty easy.
 You can force Twitter, Facebook, or YouTube to enforce their terms of service with a pretty good press release or a gentleman in Congress standing up in the well of the Senate talking about this.
 It's a little bit harder to do alternative or counter-messaging.
 You have to actually roll up your sleeves and figure out what messages work, how to target this.
-And so I would hope that we kind of don't just revert back to content removal as being the low-hanging fruit and focus on other things.
+And so I would hope that we don't just revert back to content removal as being the low-hanging fruit and focus on other things.

 And the final point I think is important for all CVE programs is this concept of reciprocal radicalization.
-And we've been seeing this play out not only in the U.S. but also the U.K., you know, that far right feeding off of the attacks of ISIS.
+We've been seeing this play out not only in the U.S. but also the U.K., that far right feeding off of the attacks of ISIS.
 So, a man drives a van outside of a mosque and kills a number of people.
 And this reciprocal radicalization feeds off of each other.
-And so if we want to address the issues of ISIS, we're also going to need to address the larger issues of extremism in general, because if we don't, we're going to be in this cycle of violence.
+If we want to address the issues of ISIS, we're also going to need to address the larger issues of extremism in general, because if we don't, we're going to be in this cycle of violence.

-And so with that, maybe I'll stop there and give it to Matt.
+With that, I'll stop there and give it to Matt.

-NEUMANN: Merciless.
-(Laughter.)
+Dr. NEUMANN.
+Merciless.
+[Laughter.]

-TIERSKY: Seamus, thank you.
-That was - you put a lot on the table for us to collectively chew over.
-I would flag that we've already - we've mercifully not used the terminology VERLT specifically, but we have definitely flipped between talking about violent extremism, radicalization.
+Mr. TIERSKY.
+Seamus, thank you.
+You put a lot on the table for us to collectively chew over.
+I would flag that we've mercifully not used the terminology VERLT specifically, but we have definitely flipped between talking about violent extremism, radicalization.
 We've used the term CVE in the U.S. context.
 You've talked about counterterrorism.
-You've talked about a terrorist-prevention approach.
-We're already getting into a definitional - not a morass but at least I'd like us to be clear in terms of how - what exactly we're addressing.
+You've talked about a terrorist prevention approach.
+We're already getting into a definitional-not a morass, but at least I'd like us to be clear in terms of what exactly we're addressing.